Thosam1/BachelorProject/README.md

 To use the code in this repository, follow the steps below:

-0. There are mainly 4 folders: multi-armed bandits, linear bandits in a simulated environment, data-preprocessing, linear bandits on real data.

 1. Open any Jupyter Notebook to access the main codebase and experiments.

 2. Execute the code cells sequentially to replicate the experiments and observe the results.